Johnny Deluxe

 Johnny Deluxe is a Danish music band.
 Formed in London by the lead singer Noam Halby, bassist Jakob S. Glæsner and guitarist Søren Itenov in 2000, the group was later joined by Morten Lynggaard in 2002.

+History

 The band took part in KarriereKanonen run by Danish radio station P3 in 2003, and released the EP Elskovspony in November of the same year.
 In January 2004, the group signed a contract with Copenhagen Records and subsequently released their debut album, Johnny Deluxe on 24 May 2004.
 The album has been certified two times platinum for having sold more than 60,000 copies.
 The group was awarded "Best Danish Debut" at the Zulu Awards in November 2004.

 In 2005, the group played more than 100 concerts, including the Grøn Koncert tour, and released their second album, LUXUS, in October 2005.
 As their debut album, this album has also been certified platinum with more than 40,000 sold.

 In 2008, Johnny Deluxe released their third album, De knuste hjerters klub.

 In 2009, they took part in Dansk Melodi Grand Prix, the Danish national selection for the Eurovision Song Contest.